Using PostgreSQL in Grafana

 Time series, for use in Graph panel for example, then the query must return a column named

-time that returns either a sql datetime or any numeric datatype representing unix epoch in seconds.
+time that returns either a SQL datetime or any numeric datatype representing unix epoch.
 Any column except

-metric is treated as a value column.
+metric are treated as a value column.
 You may return a column named

 Example with multiple columns: